Skip to content

 Can antivirus cause error 0x8000ffff?

 Yes.
-McAfee, Norton, and Avast are the most common culprits.
-They block Windows Update connections and trigger 0x8000ffff even when your internet works fine.
+McAfee, Norton, and Avast are the most common culprits, blocking Windows Update connections and triggering 0x8000ffff even when your internet works fine.
 Disable your antivirus temporarily to test.
 If that fixes it, add Windows Update to the antivirus whitelist so you don’t have to disable it every time.

 Why does System Restore fail with error 0x8000ffff?